runpaint/read-ruby/README.md

 To preview it locally:

 * Install the `sinatra` gem
-* Run `rake browse` to start the bundled web server
+* Run `rake web:browse` to start the bundled web server
 * Navigate to `http://localhost:4567/`

 To upload the site to a remote server you will also need `rsync`.